 - “I don’t have the budget for revenue management technology”

 Remaining competitive and profitable doesn’t have to come with a huge cost.
-Plenty BI tools are affordable and flexible.
+Plenty of BI tools are affordable and flexible.

 - “I have no time to monitor third party sites and check for accuracy”